 Quickly clearing and fencing was accomplished; paths, lookout points and areas for potential exhibition were put in place.
 On July 11, 1991, timed to occur during a total eclipse of the sun, Charco del Ingenio botanical garden opened its doors to the public.
 Representatives of local indigenous communities came to sanctify the area with the raising of a traditional cross, Cruz de Animas.
 The festival has been yearly ever since, reaffirming the communities’ stewardship of the canyon’s natural resources.

-In the fall of 2009, I walked the paths of El Charco del Ingenio with Mario Arturo Hernández Pena (TILDA ON N), garden director.
+I walked the paths of El Charco del Ingenio with Mario Arturo Hernández Pena garden director.
 “In 1991, but 57 plant species were identified on the property,” Mario told me.
-“Today, less than 10 years later, more than 600 are documented, including 62 species of fern.
+“Today more than 600 are documented, including 62 species of fern.
 And none of these were planted!
-All, encouraged by a hospitable environment, were allowed to emerge where they might.
+All, encouraged by a hospitable environment, emerged where they might.
 And more keep popping up!”
 Including the wildflowers I commented upon – bouquets of purple, pink and white cosmos and bright-orange Mexican marigold scattered here and there – but tokens of the wildflowers that, according to Mario, erupt in a riot of color and diversity during the rainy season.

 While the primary commitment of the garden is the restoration and maintenance of the native ecosystems within its boundaries, an extensive botanical collection of endangered and rare species of Mexican plants occupies a special zone.
 As one example, Mario pointed out a planting of golden barrel cactus.
 “Their habitat was going underwater with a dam project,” Mario told me, “We received permission to rescue them.”